Sunday • September 17, 2023

-AmbassadorWILD program launched to support sustainable tourism & recreation in the area.
+AmbassadorWILD award-winning program supports sustainable tourism & recreation in the area.

 In 2022, a new initiative was launched in the summer in response to outcomes from the RDEK A Sustainable Tourism Project and Fernie’s Tourism Master Plan.